 Sandbrook Way, Woodvale, Southport PR8

-The church is built to a fan-shaped plan providing for an intimate worship space within a broadly traditional external treatment.
+A modern church built to a fan-shaped plan, providing an intimate worship space within a broadly traditional external treatment.

 The church is clad in pale brick with stone dressings, tiled roof.
 Fan-shaped plan with a narthex on the west side.
 The southeast side of the building extends forward with a projecting gabled roof with bargeboards and timbering which protects a canted window rising from a low stone base.

 Inside, the inner entrance from the narthex is framed by large octagonal piers.
 Exposed roof trusses of timber with tension rods rise from these and subsidiary piers, the trusses are aligned on a north-south axis and frame windows with arched tops.
 This element of the design provides for good lighting without distracting glare.
 Furnishings are arranged in a semicircle around the sanctuary.
 Sanctuary furnishings were designed by the architect on simple lines using cream limestone.
 The north and south windows have semi-abstract stained glass.